 NEURON: Northwestern Education and Undergraduate Research on Neuroscience

-Because a key component of NEURON is mentorship, the student and the member of the lab who will mentor the student (often a post-doctoral researcher or graduate student) apply as a pair.
+Because a key component of NEURON is mentorship, the student, the in lab research mentor (often a post-doctoral researcher or graduate student member of the lab),and the faculty research adviser, apply together.
+A separate role is played by NEURON partners.
+Partners are grad students or post-docs who are not specifically paired with one student, instead serving as "big brother/big sister" to all NEURON students.
+Partners apply separately.
 Student-mentor pairs should apply to NEURON only after at least one quarter of working together in the lab.
-In addition, students must have completed one year of study at Northwestern, hold sophomore, junior, or senior status, and have a minimum GPA of 3.3 both overall and in all science courses excluding 398/399.
-This year’s deadline for applications is October 14, 2017.
+In addition, undergraduate NEURON candidates must be declared Neuroscience majors who have completed one year of study at Northwestern, hold sophomore, junior, or senior status, and have a minimum GPA of 3.3 both overall and in all science courses excluding 398/399.
+This year’s deadline for applications is midnight on October 10, 2018.

 - $500/quarter to the host laboratory to support the student’s research project

-- $500/year and mentorship guidance to the grad student/post-doc research mentor
+- $500/year to the in lab research mentor (funds are for career-related expenses)

-- Quarterly group meetings to discuss Neuroscience research and career-related topics, review student research findings, and interact informally
+- Monthly group meetings to discuss Neuroscience research and career-related topics, review student research findings, and interact informally

-- The opportunity to apply for Travel awards to attend scientific meetings
+- The opportunity for NEURON undergraduates to apply for travel awards to attend scientific meetings

-- Free membership in the Society for Neuroscience, the world’s largest organization of scientists and physicians devoted to understanding the brain and nervous system.
+- Free membership for NEURON students in the Society for Neuroscience, the world’s largest organization of scientists and physicians devoted to understanding the brain and nervous system.
 Membership in SfN provides access to a wealth of online information about the latest Neuroscience breakthroughs, research advocacy, professional development, career advice, and more.

 Students are encouraged to register for NEUROSCI 399/Independent Study.
 It is expected that most NEURON students will write a senior thesis based on their research, enrolling instead in NEUROSCI 398/Senior Thesis Seminar in the Winter quarter of their final year.
 Activities in the program are aimed to help students compose a high quality thesis.

-Once a member of NEURON, students must meet certain minimum requirements to remain in the program, but there is no time limit for how long a student may participate in NEURON.
+Once a member of NEURON, students must meet certain minimum requirements to remain in the program.
+NEURON applications are resubmitted annually.

-To learn more, contact the Neuroscience DUS Dr. Valerie Kilman at email@example.com.Back to top
+To learn more, contact Dr. Daniel Dombeck at email@example.com.Back to top